 Maple syrup is being celebrated all over Boston this time of year, but this late-season festival is one of the closest to town.
 Follow the smell of woodsmoke to Brookwood Farm in the Blue Hills, where you can watch how sap is boiled own into your favorite pancake topper.
 Lots of yummy samples, too,

-Cambridge Science Festival
+Cambridge Science Festival—Cambridge

-When: April 14-23
+When: April 13-22

-Somerville Open Studios
+Somerville Open Studios—Somerville

 While an art show may not seem like an ideal place to take kids, Somerville Open Studios is truly a weekend for the whole family to enjoy.
 To make the most of the free festival, pick up or download a kids’ activity book that comes with a maze and scavenger hunt to keep them engaged.
 Meet other families at the Kids’ Art Show at the Arts at the Armory (and have your child submit a piece in advance to see their own work on display).
 And take frequent playground breaks at Somerville’s many parks on your way around the city.

-Wake Up the Earth Festival
+Wake Up the Earth Festival—Jamaica Plain

-When: May 6 from noon-6 pm
+When: May 5 from noon-6pm

 This free festival started in 1979 as a way to stop Interstate 95 from coming into Jamaica Plain and continues today as a celebration of community and creativity.
 The highlight of the Wake Up the Earth Festival is a huge parade with branches that start in Jamaica Plain Center and Roxbury.
 You’ll also find music and dance performances, a youth stage and storytelling for all ages.
 Craft, nonprofit and food vendors round out the fest.